 Chair, Yale Entrepreneurial Institute Advisory Council; Managing Director, Golden Seeds, NY

 Vicky was appointed Chair of the newly formed Yale Entrepreneurial Institute’s Advisory Council in January 2007.
-She is also a Managing Director of an angel fund, Golden Seeds, in New York.
-Vicky serves as the Chairman of the Board of the Southampton Bath & Tennis Club and the Director, Co-chair and Founder of the Southampton Bath & Tennis Club Charitable Fund.
-She is the Chairman of the Board of Bespoke Global, and was a Co-Founder of American Friends of the Royal Court Theatre and a Marketing Manager in Cambridge University’s Development Office in the USA from 1992-1997.
-Other prior roles Vicky has played include: Marketing Manager at ACT Financial Systems, a developer of large back office accounting systems for derivatives trading; consultant in telecommunications consulting and financial software divisions of Logica Inc, NY and other companies including Bain & Company, Boston and London.
+She is also a Managing Director of one of the largest angel funds in the country: Golden Seeds in New York.
+Vicky served for many years as the President/Chairman of the Board of the Southampton Bath & Tennis Club.
+She is Co-chair and Founder of the Southampton Bath & Tennis Club Charitable Fund and also Koalition Foundation(against human trafficking).
+She is Chairman of the Board of Bespoke Global.
+She invests in startup companies and also serves as Advisor to several (eg. new engineering tool for predictive analytics; golf-shot tracking technology; social media big data company) and informally to a wide variety of others.
+She was a Cofounder of American Friends of the Royal Court Theatre and a Marketing Manager in Cambridge University’s Development Office in the U.S. during the first Development Campaign in its 800-year history.
+Other prior roles Vicky has played include: Marketing Manager at ACT Financial Systems, a developer of large back office accounting systems for derivatives trading (started up a new line of business: a front office trading system in the U.S.); consultant in telecommunications consulting and financial software divisions of Logica Inc., NY, and other companies including Bain & Company, Boston and London.

 Vicky earned her M.A.
 Hons.
-Biological Sciences from Cambridge University, UK and is the parent of two Yale undergraduate students.
+Biological Sciences from Cambridge University, UK and is the parent of two recent graduates of Yale.

 Brian Miller – Greenwich, CT